Mahagiri: Death and deification

 Unable to capture Maung Tint De, the King of Tagaung devised a ruse by marrying his sister Ma Myat Hla and persuading her to invite her brother back, claiming he was to be appointed governor.
-When Maung Tint De returned, he was arrested and executed by being burned alive while tied to a champak (ဆာဂဝါဘင်) tree.
+When Maung Tint De returned, he was arrested and executed by being burned alive while tied to a champak (စံကားဝါပင်) tree.
 His sister chose to die with him, and the siblings became vengeful nats inhabiting that tree, attacking those who came near.

 The king ordered the tree cut down and cast into the Irrawaddy River, where it floated to Bagan.
 There, during the reign of King Thinligyaung (344–387 CE), the spirits appeared to the king in a dream, offering to protect the city in exchange for a place to dwell.
 The tree trunk was brought to Mount Popa, divided in two, and carved with human features—one for each nat.
 From then on, Maung Tint De was venerated as Min Mahagiri, "Lord of the Great Mountain."

 They were also enshrined on either side of the Tharabha Gate in Bagan—Min Mahagiri on the right and Shwe Myet-hna on the left.
 Later Burmese kings had golden heads of the two nats made and mounted on pillars at Mount Popa; the heads from 1812 are still worshipped today.